 My heroes are tiny, but I love them the same.
 They quiet baby’s endless refrain.
 A couple of sucks and less sleep I am missing.
 How my house goes to hell when my pacifiers go missing.
 Get a pacifier clip too for easy travel, and that's where my poetry career ends.

 I decided I didn’t need bottles because the lady leading the breastfeeding instructional said they can cause nipple confusion.
 When the baby was born, I decided to ignore her because we obviously need bottles.
 Honeycomb mom Jessica Hawkins recommended the Life Factory glass bottles.
 Although, they're about $17 a pop for 9-ounce bottles, the lids can be changed to convert the bottles to sippy cups later.
-So you get your money's worth.
-If you can't afford to do glass, the plastic Avent ones work just fine for Honeycomb mom Sacandice Burnett and I, and Honeycomb mom Sydnea Rutland likes the Dr. Brown's brand.
+You could also go the cheaper route and convert mason jars to glass bottles for a fraction of the cost.

-I'll admit I bought a $120 wooden Eddie Bauer high chair completely based on design aesthetic, but Sydnea and Honeycomb mom Jerusha Washington recommend getting something that also practically fits your lifestyle.
+I'll admit I bought a $120 wooden Eddie Bauer high chair completely based on design aesthetic, but Honeycomb mom Sydnea Rutland and Honeycomb mom Jerusha Washington recommend getting something that also practically fits your lifestyle.
 If you need to be able to drag your baby around the house with you, Sydnea recommends a high chair with wheels like this $85 Kid Cafe option.
 It leans, so your baby can drink a bottle while you pull the chair behind you and clean.
+If you're on the go a lot, try the Easy Seat, which allows you to make a makeshift high chair of any chair.
 If you want something that works more like a booster seat, try this hybrid booster seat/high chair, which is easily tucked away out of sight.
 Meanwhile, I'm ogling this $130 wooden looker by Pali because it's pretty.

 The Blooming bath is a popular sink insert, but ringing out those thick petals can get old, and using it on Donovan as a newborn would have taken one person to hold him and one to wash his 7-pound body.
 There are few two-person jobs in my house, so my mom got the Fisher-Price tub.
 The infant net allowed me to bathe him by myself.
 You can attach the whole tub to the sink divider or put it in the bathroom tub, and it's only about $35.